isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 ### (f) Post-Arrival COVID-19 Antigen Rapid Tests (ARTs)

-<p style="font-size:16px; color:red;line-height:1.4;"><i><span style="color:red;">Note: All travellers entering Singapore after 23 Jan 2022, 2359hrs will only be required to undergo unsupervised self-administered ARTs on Days 3 and 7 of their arrival.
+<p style="font-size:16px; color:red;line-height:1.4;"><i><span style="color:red;">Note: All travellers entering Singapore after 23 Jan 2022, 2359hrs will only be required to undergo daily unsupervised self-administered ARTs from Day 2 to Day 7 of their arrival.
 Those who test positive on the unsupervised self-administered ARTs on Days 3 and 7 no longer need to undergo a confirmatory PCR test but should instead abide by the relevant <a href="https://www.covid.gov.sg/well-and-positive-or-condition-assessed-mild-by-doctor " target="_blank">COVID-19 recovery protocol</a>.</span></i></p>

 <p style="font-size:16px; color:red;line-height:1.4;"><i><span style="color:red;">Recovered travellers are not exempted from any of the post-arrival COVID-19 ARTs.
 Fully vaccinated recovered travellers entering Singapore after 23 Jan 2022, 2359hrs may qualify for exemption from the post-arrival COVID-19 ARTs.
-Please refer to this page for more information.</span></i></p>
+Please refer to <a href="/vaccinated-recovered" target="_blank">this page</a> for more information.</span></i></p>

 ### GENERAL MATTERS